ezequielabregu/ezequielabregu-web/content/works.md

 Chrysalis intends to carry out, from the perspective of art, a reflexive look on this problem, concentrating on three main topics:

-- Art and technology, proposing a possible solution to the problem by reusing technological waste as materials for the realization of the sculpture,
+**Art and technology**, proposing a possible solution to the problem by reusing technological waste as materials for the realization of the sculpture,

-- Critical reflection, reaffirming the values referring to the way of relating to the city, the natural environment and technology, and
+**Critical reflection**, reaffirming the values referring to the way of relating to the city, the natural environment and technology, and

-- Sustainability, postulating us as part of a generation that acts to satisfy their needs in a conscious and sustainable way.
+**Sustainability**, postulating us as part of a generation that acts to satisfy their needs in a conscious and sustainable way.

 ![crisalida-3](img/portfolio/crisalida-3.jpg)